samkelleher/cordova-plugin-applepay/README.md

 ## ApplePay.makePaymentRequest
 Request a payment with Apple Pay, returns a Promise that once resolved, has the payment token.
+In your `order`, you will set parameters like the merchant ID, country, address requirements, order information etc. See a full example of an order at the end of this document.

 ```
 ApplePay.makePaymentRequest(order)